A Day in Sanyo…

 Hiroshima > Iwakuni > Miyajima > Hiroshima

-Thinking about home I supposed?
+Thinking about what I supposed?

 After approximately an hour JR ride from Hiroshima (plus another 20-min bus ride), we arrived the famous Kintaikyo (bridge) in Iwakuni.
 Once I walked out the Iwakuni station, there was a sign for the bus to the bridge – easy.

-I was original expecting nothing else but a wooden bridge (A very famous bridge, though).
+I was originally expecting nothing else but a wooden bridge (A very famous bridge, though).
 Surprisingly it was much more GINORMOUS than I thought; the moment I got off the bus I saw the five magnificent wooden arches spanning across the running, crystal-clear Nishiki River.

 It was the cherry blossom festival at that time and the view was breathtaking~ Flowers were blooming and birds were soaring over our heads.
 Paid 500 yen to cross the bridge, and we saw lots of exciting food stalls in the carnival; an ice-cream stall that offered over 100 different flavors!
 A food stall that was grilling Hiroshima Oysters!
 And turnip-cake-shape-like Iwakuni Sushi!

 Go halfsies with a friend to buy a bento box and have a picnic on the riverside, kids were chasing in the water and the Iwakuni castle was standing at the peak of the nearby hill.
 The wonderfully fulfilling experience ended with a bag of clay-oven cookies to be shared with loved ones at home ~ Yeah!!

 How did I get there: JR from Hiroshima and get off @ the Iwakuni station.
 There are signs leading people to the bus-stop the moment getting off the bus.
 Just follow the signs, and don’t worry.